 For each customer location, the dWind model determines the range of feasible turbine heights that can be constructed.
 This turbine height range is based on three local factors: the average residential parcel size, the amount of existing highly developed land, and the amount and height of existing tree canopy.
 Together, these three factors are used to provide a nationwide approximation of the legal (i.e., zoning, safety) and operational constraints affecting distributed wind development.
 Figure 3 provides an overview of the processes used to analyze each factor and how they are combined to determine the range of allowable turbine heights at each site; each process is also described in detail in the text that follows.

 Figure 3.
-Graphical workflow illustrating the analysis used to develop and combine each of the factors that affects the range of developed turbine hub heights at each customer location.
+Graphical workflow illustrating the analysis used to develop and combine each of the factors that affect the range of developed turbine hub heights at each customer location.

 The average residential parcel size was selected as an important constraint because, during discussions between NREL and representatives from DWEA, parcel size was highlighted as an important first order indicator for the feasibility of installing different height turbines.
-Nationwide parcel datasets are not freely available; therefore, as an alternative, the dWind model uses estimates of acres per of housing unit derived from the Census 2010 at the block-level.
+Nationwide parcel datasets are not freely available; therefore, as an alternative, the dWind model uses estimates of acres per housing unit derived from the Census 2010 at the block-level.
 Blocks are the smallest available geographic region for Census data.
 Commonly, they correspond to city blocks – small areas bounded by streets on all sides; however, in rural areas, they tend to be slightly larger and may be bounded by other physical, manmade, or cultural features (e.g., railroads, streams, etc.) (U.S. Bureau of the Census 1994).
 Due to their fine spatial resolution, blocks allow for capturing sufficient spatial heterogeneity to differentiate patterns in parcel size between customer locations.
 In the dWind model, the maximum allowable turbine height allowed at each customer location is constrained by the average residential parcel size for the intersecting block, and a user-defined table that defines minimum required parcel size for each of the turbine hub heights evaluated in the model (see Table 1).
 The current default values shown in Table 1 are based on preliminary feedback from DWEA representatives.

 Table 1.
 User input table defining minimum parcel size required for each turbine hub height, populated with current default values.